Aliases for MGST1 Gene

 GeneCards Summary for MGST1 Gene

 MGST1 (Microsomal Glutathione S-Transferase 1) is a Protein Coding gene.
-Diseases associated with MGST1 include megalencephalic leukoencephalopathy with subcortical cysts and ewing sarcoma.
-Among its related pathways are Metabolism and Phase II conjugation.
+Diseases associated with MGST1 include megalencephalic leukoencephalopathy with subcortical cysts.
+Among its related pathways are Metabolism of xenobiotics by cytochrome P450 and Glutathione metabolism.
 GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
 An important paralog of this gene is PTGES.

 UniProtKB/Swiss-Prot for MGST1 Gene